Bordeaux Tour Itinerary : 6 Day Tour

 RATED EXCELLENT WITH 500+ REVIEWS

 Day 1 – BORDEAUX TOUR ITINERARY BEGINS – D

 ARRIVAL IN BORDEAUX.
 Meet and greet by your tour guides at 3 pm at Bordeaux St. Jean Rail Station.
-We transfer to our boutique Bordeaux hotel that will serve as our home base for the entire tour (NO Hotel Hopping – Unpack once for the entire tour).
+We transfer to our boutique hotel in the historic center of Bordeaux.
+Our boutique hotel serves as our home base for the entire tour (NO Hotel Hopping – Unpack once for the entire tour).

 DINNER: Welcome aperitif (cocktail hour) and dinner, a first taste of local “Bordelaise” gourmet cuisine together at one of the best kept secrets in Bordeaux.

-OPTION #1 – Guided walk into the historic vineyards of Saint Emilion featuring discovering cultural highlights of the village, and enjoy a winery tour and wine tasting along the way.
+Embark on guided walk through the historic vineyards of the Saint Emilion jurisdiction discovering cultural highlights of this magical wine growing area and enjoying a winery tour and wine tasting during our walk.

-LUNCH – Privately hosted lunch together at a local wine producer over looking the vineyards of Saint Emilion.
+LUNCH – Privately hosted lunch together at one of our favorite wine producers of Saint Emilion.

-Following lunch Enjoy a Guided Cultural & Historical Tour of Saint Emilion village & the underground monolithic church.
+AFTERNOON: Following lunch Enjoy a guided cultural & historical tour of Saint Emilion village & the underground monolithic church.